 My reading workflow consists of phases similar to the phases in GTD: collect, process, write.
 This post is about collecting.
 To collect, it doesn’t help to paint your text in all colors of the rainbow.
 No matter how much you like to use highlighter pens: think about what you want to learn from the text first, and then decide whether marks are really the best tool for the job.

+Who is this for? : People who want to improve their writing and coherent thinking, who are invested in so-called knowledge work and who connect ideas.
+This suits academics, authors and writers, journalists, but also programmers who organize their knowledge.
 Assuming you’re a writer or a thinker, why should you care about the way you take notes?
 If you want to think creatively and write original articles and books, you need to form associations in your mind effectively.
 Notes can help you with that if you adhere to a few basic principles.
-You can emulate communication processes with your own notes if you structure them in a certain manner.
-Notes can and should stimulate new associations and foster your creativity just like a good talk does.